-- HIGH INDUSTRY DEMAND: Surging growth in digital information means businesses are seeking graduates who can transform this raw data into trusted analysis used to develop new financial strategies. - SOARING JOB GROWTH: New jobs for business analytic professionals are expected to exceed 35,000 in the next three years, an increase of more than 15 percent, according a 2017 report supported by IBM and the Business Higher Education Forum. - STEM DESIGNATED: Because our MS-BA qualifies as a Science, Technology, Engineering or Mathematics (STEM) degree, as defined by the U.S. Department of Education, students know they are gaining the priority technical and analytical skills employers seek to remain globally competitive.
+- HIGH INDUSTRY DEMAND: Surging growth in digital information means businesses are seeking graduates who can transform this raw data into trusted analysis used to develop new financial strategies. - SOARING JOB GROWTH: Fortune reports that by 2030, the number of positions demanding skills in business analytics is expected to increase by 25%, significantly outpacing the nation's average job growth.
+If these projections by the U.S. Bureau of Labor Statistics hold true, more than three new business analyst jobs will be created for every one post added to handle other business tasks. - STEM DESIGNATED: Because our MS-BA qualifies as a Science, Technology, Engineering or Mathematics (STEM) degree, as defined by the U.S. Department of Education, students know they are gaining the priority technical and analytical skills employers seek to remain globally competitive.
 The STEM designation also allows eligible graduates on student visas to extend their work stay in the United States up to two years longer.

-Admission into the MS in BA program occurs once a year, every summer semester.
+Admission into the MS-BA program occurs once a year, every summer semester.
 The program is designed so that a typical full-time student can complete the degree in 3 semesters.

-The one-year Master of Science in Business Analytics degree program requires students to complete 11 courses (33 credit hours).
+The one-year Master of Science in Business Analytics degree program requires students to complete 33 credit hours, which is a combination of 9 core courses (27 credit hours), 1 elective course (3 credit hours), and 1 credit hour of professional development each semester (Summer, Fall, and Spring).
 Our program is robust and provides students with a rigorous foundation of machine learning, programming and optimization.
 Students entering the program should be committed to further improving their mathematical/statistical and programming training.
 This training will prepare students to be leaders in the analytics field or to apply to related Ph.D. programs.
 The courses in the program will make use of a variety of mathematical, statistical and programming tools.
 These tools include: (i) calculus and linear algebra, (ii) statistical methods (including regression and its extensions), and (iii) computer programming software (R, Python, C++, Java, etc.)

-MAJOR COURSE REQUIREMENTS FOR MASTER OF SCIENCE IN BUSINESS ANALYTICS
+MAJOR COURSE REQUIREMENTS FOR M.S.
+BUSINESS ANALYTICS